Rex v Bourne: Response

 Dubbed "the case of the horse with a green tail", the assault on the girl in April 1938 received widespread media coverage in England.
 Subsequently, the trial relating to the abortion received extensive interest from the public, medical professionals and legal establishments.
 On hearing the verdict, members at a BMA conference cheered at the news.

 The judgment gave physicians the authority to decide on the eligibility of a woman requesting an abortion.
 However, illegal backstreet abortions continued for most seeking a termination of pregnancy unless a safer private clinic could be afforded.
 The case had come to be known as the "Bourne Judgment" and set the precedence in several subsequent abortion cases.

-In 1945, Bourne resigned from the ALRA and co-founded the Society for the Protection of Unborn Children.
+In 1945, Bourne resigned from the ALRA and, twenty years later, co-founded the Society for the Protection of Unborn Children.
 To Bourne's disappointment the case was used in the construction of the Abortion Act of 1967, which he criticized for being lax, saying that "I would not have it believed that I have worked for a loose interpretation of the law", and in his opinion would result in "the greatest holocaust in history".
 The Abortion Act 1967 recognised abortion as legal if two registered medical practitioners agreed that "the continuance of the pregnancy would involve risk to the life of the pregnant woman, or of injury to the physical or mental health of the pregnant woman, or any existing children of her family".
 (Note: By the mid-1960s unsafe abortion was the leading cause of avoidable maternal deaths.)